Indeed, among the most important, unspoken rules to make into the C-suite are confidence, and mastery of power dynamics.

 This is the high-warmth / high-power style.

 The indirect-secure is versatile.
-It can be soft-spoken, or it can be delivered with so much poise as to leave no doubt as about who’s cracking the whip has power.
+It can be soft-spoken, or it can be delivered with so much poise as to leave no doubt as to who’s cracking the whip has power.

 Look at Joan from Mad Men: